art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 Neptune-Namespace modules consist of file pairs:
 * `MyDirectory/index.coffee`
   * automatically requires `./namespace.coffee`
-  * automatically requires all CoffeeScript files in that directory
+  * automatically requires all source files in that directory
     * each is added to the namespace under the UpperCamelCase version of its filename without extension.
   * automatically requires all sub-directories which are namespace modules
     * each is added to the namespace under the UpperCamelCase version of its directory without extension.